×

 Example:

-AI-assisted rubrics calibrate grading for reports and role-plays across watches; supervisors sample for QA and calibration.
+Automated rubrics help calibrate grading for reports and role‑plays across different watches.
+Supervisors sample results to ensure quality and calibration.

 assessments and intelligent feedback.